Do Not Go Gentle Into that Good Night

 The Philosophy

 We don’t need to feel guilty for enjoying cars, tech, travel, or ambition in our 50’s.
-We’ve earned them physically and mentally.
-We’ve paid with our blood, sweat and tears and we’re entitled to enjoy the fruits of our labor.
+We’ve earned them financially, physically, and mentally.
+We’ve paid with our blood, sweat and tears and we’re entitled to enjoy the fruits of our labor without apology.

 Who This Is For